applidget/psdock/README.md

 * Standard output :
     This is the output used if the -stdout option is not specified.
 The output from the process will be written on the standard output.
 * Logfile :
-    For instance, you can specify a file name test.log to ps-dock.
+    For instance, you tell psdock to write the output of the process to a file named bashLog.
 Log-rotation is the automatically handled : by defaults, log files are rotated every day, but you can tell to ps-dock to rotate logs every minute, every hour, or every week in this way:

-        `psdock --command "bash" --stdout "file:///test.log" --log-rotation "hourly"`
+        `psdock --command "bash" --stdout "file:///bashLog" --log-rotation "hourly"` Instead of writing directly to bashLog, psdock will write the output to `bashLog.YYYY-MM-DD-hh-mm.log`, where the date is the creation time of this file.
+When its lifetime will expire, psdock will compress this file to a gzip archive named `bashLog.YYYY-MM-DD-hh-mm.tar.gz` and will start writing the output to a new file.
+Psdock also ensures that the numer of archived logs will not exceed 5.
 * TCP Socket :
     A distant socket to which send datas from process.